Yuya-Hikima/AAAI-2021-Integrated-Optimization-fot-Bipartite-Matching-and-Its-Stochastic-Behavior/README.md

   - **data:** Folder where the downloaded data is stored
   - **work:** Folder where the learned matrix for LinUCB is stored
   - **results:** Folder where the results are stored
+  - **others:**  Folder containing the code used to train the matrices used in one of the baselines, LinUCB.

 ## Requirement
 Our code was implemented in Python 3.6.8.